bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

         * Can navigate through keys

 # Technical TODO:
-* Navigation for popup.
+* Popup
-    * Have buttons.
+    * Have navigation buttons.
+        * Buttons navigate.
+        * Buttons are responsive.
 * Navigation for page.
-    * Have buttons.
+    * Have navigation buttons.
+        * Buttons navigate.
+        * Buttons are responsive.
-* Button on page to return to album.
+    * Have button to return to album.
 * Make focus on pitch page more robust.

+* Add pitch segment pages to URL.
 * Why do styles show for admin pages on server side?
 * Why does Pitch show About component on server side?

 # Nice UI TODO:
 * Remove depth shading from slant direction cubes?
 * Filmstrip and dots slide temporarily offsets when access on or off.
-(Chrome Canary issue.)
+(Chrome Canary issue.
+It's because of opacity transition.)

 # Annotation edit TODO:
 * Establish what exactly makes for a narrative, backstory, and observation.